 In the beginning of 2016 around 40% of websites loaded by Firefox users were over HTTPS.
 By July 2017 this number had grown to 60%, and it will only continue to increase.
 The reason why this increase happened and why you need to get an SSL certificate is the same, and the reason is Google.

 Unencrypted communications are dangerous.
 Even if you aren’t posting confidential information online, it is still information about you that can be used in some way.
 The solution is to ensure that all communication is encrypted, which is exactly what Google and other companies want.
-Google is now directly punishing websites that do not use HTTPS.
+Google is now directly punishing websites that do not use HTTPS and SSL.
 Users are told that your website is not secure, and this will effect your search results (SEO).

 Thus, if you want your users to visit your website with confidence, and if you want it to be ranked good on search engines, you need to start using HTTPS by getting an SSL Certificate right now.